AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250623165806.png]]

-Unlike the other operations the cross
+Unlike the other operations the cross product isn't really intuitive without delving into linear algebra so it's best to just memorize the formula and you'll be fine.
+Below you'll see the cross product